 Follow the page limits for the Specific Aims in the NIH Table of Page Limits unless otherwise specified in the FOA.
+A "Specific Aims" attachment that exceeds the page limit will be flagged as an error by the Agency upon submission.

 Attach this information as a PDF file.
 See NIH's Format Attachments page.
+Hyperlinks and URLs may not be used in this section unless specified as allowed in the funding opportunity announcement.